-- Killdeer doing broken-wing distraction display but no young seen. - Ovenbird running about with wings fluttering. - Ruffed Grouse using a broken-wing display to protect her brood.
+- Killdeer doing broken-wing distraction display, but no young seen. - Ovenbird running about with wings fluttering. - Ruffed Grouse using a broken-wing display to protect her brood.

 UN - Used Nest: Used nest found, but no adult birds seen nearby.
-Use only if the nest was used during the Atlas period and you are certain of the species.
+Appropriate only if the nest was used during the current Atlas period/year and you are certain of the species.
 Add comments detailing how you identified the nest.
-Do not collect the nest, but do take a photograph if possible.
+Do not collect the nest but do take a photograph if possible.
 Enter '0' if no individuals of that species are observed during your visit.

-- A large ground nest in the woods with several large Wild Turkey eggs in it. - Baltimore Oriole nest with no activity but the nest is still in good shape.
+- A large ground nest in the woods with several large Wild Turkey eggs in it. - A Bald Eagle nest along the side of a river, but with no eagles present displaying higher breeding behavior. - Baltimore Oriole nest with no activity but the nest is still in good shape.